Johannes Schneider 2 3

 1. Book: Eighteenth Century Emigrants - The Northern Alsace.
 3

 Johannes Schneider lived a short distance NW of Egypt church.
 He sponsored a son of his brother, Joh.
 Friederich Schneider in 1743.

 John Schneider and wife Anna Margaretha nee Wotring lived in what is now North Whitehall Township, Lehigh County.
 His name appears in the settlement of Abraham Wotring's estate.
 The Schneiders had five known children, three of whom were murdered by the Indians on 8 Oct 1763.

-• Immigration: on the ship Lydia, 1741, Philadelphia, Philadelphia, PA.
+3. He immigrated on the ship Lydia in 1741 to Philadelphia, Philadelphia, PA.
 3 Another Johannes Schneider arriving on the Robert & Alice in 1738 is his uncle.

 Through the kindness of Miss Minnie F. Mickley, of Mickleys, PA, I have furnished with a sketch, written by her father, Jos.
 J. Mickley, Esq., in 1875, entitled a "Brief Account of Murders by the Indians, and the cause thereof, in Northampton County, Penna., October 8th, 1763," from which I have taken the liberty of making many extracts, because of the complete manner in which his subject is treated...